Shortcut Smoked Pulled Pork

 Do I Have To Have A Traeger For This Shortcut Pulled Pork Recipe?

 Nope!
 It is my favorite grill thus far, but you are welcome to use this recipe on any wood-pellet grill.
 If you use a smoker or other type of grill you may need to make some alterations but the basics are the same.
 We love our Traeger and use it for all our grilling needs, but you are welcome to use what you have on hand.

 I hope you all enjoy this shortcut pulled pork recipe.
 You get your pulled pork in a fraction of the time without losing any of the delicious flavors!

-- Turn your Traeger onto smoke mode, or set it to about 180-190 degrees, or as close as you can get to that.
+- Turn your pellet grill onto smoke mode, or set it to about 180-190 degrees or as close as you can get to that.
 You want to really hit this hard with smoke.

-- Coat your pork roast with the Shoulder Rub and salt, and place on the grill.
+- Coat your pork roast with the Shoulder Rub and salt, and place it on the grill.